radiales/aoc/2024/README.md

-files can be run by using $npx tsx d1t1.ts
+files can be run by using  ~deno run --allow-read $filename